joinpursuit/Pursuit-Core-DSA/Big_O/Big_O_Homework.md

 ##Instructions

 Work on these problems in your fork of the AC-DSA repo.
 Add the runtimes below, then push your commits up.
-If you have not yet made a pull request, make a pull request against AC-DSA.
+If you have not yet made a pull request, make a pull request against AC-DSA..

 ```swift
 func problemOne(arr: [Int]) {